paperswithcode/torchbench/README.md

 ```

-2) Run it locally on your machine to verify it works.
+2) Run it locally on your machine to verify it works:

 ```bash
 python benchmark.py
 ```

+Alternatively you can run the same logic within a Notebook if that is your preferred workflow.

 3) Login and connect your repository to [sotabench](https://sotabench.com/add-model).
-After you connect your repository the website will re-evaluate your model on every commit, to ensure the model is working and results are up-to-date.
+After you connect your repository the website will re-evaluate your model on every commit, to ensure the model is working and results are up-to-date - including if you add additional models to the benchmark file.

-You can also use the library without the sotabench website, by simply ommitting step 3.
+You can also use the library without the sotabench website, by simply omitting step 3.
 In that case you also don't need to put in the paper details into the `benchmark()` method.

 ## Benchmarks